dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`kiosk.py`
 ----------------

-Write a program in Python that lists a set of products and their prices and allows the user to pick a number.
+Write a program that lists a set of products and their prices and allows the user to pick a number.
 The program should then print out the price of the item chosen.

 For example: